At the end of the course, you will be able to:

 • Approximately 3-4 hours of self-study time each week (videos, readings, offline group discussions etc.)

-• A 3-5-page essay for the participants who would like to earn the 2 credits ECTS
+• A 3-5-page essay for the participants who would like to earn the two credits ECTS

 Structure of the course: